Diploma in Integrative Supervision

 Programme Lecturers

-Clair Bel-Maguire & Mike Hackett
+Clair Bel-Maguire and Mike Hackett

 Protection for Enrolled Learners

-This programme is covered by arrangements under section 65 (4) of the Qualifications and Quality Assurance (Education and Training) Act 2012 whereby, in the event of IICP College ceasing to provide the programme for any reason, enrolled learners may transfer to a similar programme at another provider, or, in the event that this is not practicable, the fees most recently paid will be refunded.
+This programme is covered by arrangements under Section 65(4) of the Qualifications and Quality Assurance (Education and Training) Act 2012 whereby, in the event of IICP College ceasing to provide the programme for any reason, enrolled learners may transfer to a similar programme at another provider, or in the event that this is not possible, the fees most recently paid will be refunded.
 Current PEL arrangements consist of a 2% levy on course fees.
-IICP do not pass the cost of this on to learners.
+IICP College does not pass the cost of this on to learners.

 Take the next step